TaylorInsights/SQL-Queries/README.md

 GROUP BY CTE_TOTAL_PRODUCTS.category_name, CTE_TOTAL_PRODUCTS.total_products;
 ```

-### Question 5: Rank each of the customers by number of orders.
+## Question 5: Rank each of the customers by number of orders.
 Make sure to list the customer name.
+### Using the COUNT function to count orders for each customer including those who don't have orders.
+GROUP BY groups the results to ensure that the count of orders is aggregated per customer.
+ORDER BY (DESC) lists the results in descending order, meaning the customer with the highest number of orders will appear first.
 ```sql
 SELECT COUNT (o.order_id) AS order_count
 , c.first_name